bingyangchen/KM-software/System Design/System Design 101.md

 6. Distributed Cache: Distributed cache like Redis holds key-value pairs for multiple services in memory.
 It provides much better read/write performance than the database.
 7. Full-text Search: we sometimes need to use full-text searches like Elasticsearch for document search or log search.
 A copy of data is indexed in the search engine as well.
 8. Database: Even in the database, we have different levels of caches:
-    - WAL(Write-ahead Log): data is written to WAL first before building the B tree index
+    - WAL (write-ahead log): data is written to WAL first before building the B tree index
     - Bufferpool: A memory area allocated to cache query results
-    - Materialized View: Pre-compute query results and store them in the database tables for better query performance
+    - Materialized view: Pre-compute query results and store them in the database tables for better query performance
-    - Transaction Log: record all the transactions and database updates
+    - Transaction log: record all the transactions and database updates
-    - Replication Log: used to record the replication state in a database cluster
+    - Replication log: used to record the replication state in a database cluster

 ### Why is Redis so Fast?